What are pronouns? They are words such as I, we, them, they, he, she, us, it, etc. Pronouns can be used to replace the noun(s) in a sentence.

 “Somebody left their coffee cup on the table.”

 How can a single noun and plural pronoun be in agreement?
-This is that gray area I mentioned.
+This is the gray area I mentioned.
 Basically, even though we know somebody means a single person, we don’t know if this person is a male or female.
 So, what do you do in that situation?

 How about this?